-The Aid for eTrade initiative is founded on the understanding of the following factors:
+The Aid for eTrade Initiative is founded on the understanding that:

-- Greater awareness of e-commerce and ways to harness it for development will create opportunities for MSMEs to grow, become more productive and participate in global value chains, taking into account the problems of supply capacity and infrastructure; - Effective promotion of e-commerce requires holistic, cross-sectoral and cross-institutional approaches and teams.
+- 1. Greater awareness of e-commerce and ways to harness it for development will create opportunities for MSMEs 3 in particular, to grow, become more productive and participate in global value chains, , taking into account the problems of supply capacity and infrastructure. - 2.
+Effective promotion of e-commerce requires holistic, cross-sectoral and cross-institutional approaches and teams.
 As no single donor or organization has best-in-class capabilities in all the areas needed to make e-commerce work, collaboration is essential.
-Corporate responsibility and private sector philanthropy add a further dimension to the need for collaboration, information and experience sharing; - E-commerce development is conducive to public-private partnerships.
-The private sector is best-placed to advise as to which interventions are most critical to achieve long-term, commercially viable e-commerce development; - All stakeholders stand to gain from pooling resources, tools and data and from sharing experiences.
+Corporate responsibility and private sector philanthropy add a further dimension to the need for collaboration, information and experience sharing. - 3.
+E-commerce development is conducive to public-private partnerships.
+The private sector is best-placed to advise as to which interventions are most critical to achieve long-term, commercially viable e-commerce development. - 4.
+All stakeholders involved gain from pooling resources, tools and data and from sharing experiences.

-Aid for eTrade will be based on the following principles:
+Aid for eTrade will be based on the following basic principles:

 - Demand-driven and bottom-up.
 Actions will be guided by the needs and interests of developing countries.
-Aid for eTrade will facilitate interaction between all stakeholders to identify such needs, gaps and constraints to e-commerce development, and to find appropriate solutions; - Emphasis on synergies.
+Aid for eTrade will facilitate interaction between all stakeholders to identify such needs, gaps and constraints to e-commerce development, and to find appropriate solutions. - Emphasis on synergies.
 Aid for eTrade will apply a pragmatic approach, involving assistance by a single development partner, through coordination among two or more development partners, or via public-private partnerships.
-All participants commit to seek synergies from collaboration with a view to enhancing efficiency and avoiding duplication of work; - Focused on building local knowledge and capacity.
-Aid for eTrade will help developing countries build the necessary capacity to engage in and benefit from e-commerce; - Gender sensitive.
+All participants commit to seek synergies from collaboration with a view to enhancing efficiency and avoiding duplication of work. - Focused on building local knowledge and capacity.
+Aid for eTrade will help developing countries to build the necessary capacity to engage in and benefit from e-commerce. - Gender sensitive.
 Women and men may be engaged in e-commerce in different ways and for different reasons, and may face different opportunities and obstacles.
-It is important that the voices and perspectives of women be included, and that projects and programmes be gender sensitive;
+It is important that the voices and perspectives of women are included, and that projects and programmes are gender sensitive.